 If you’ve liked this Authentic Spanish Tortilla Recipe | Tortilla Española or any other recipe on the blog, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-- 2 large potatoes
+- 6 small potatoes

 - 1 small onion

 - 4 medium eggs